Solvency II: Contents

-Title IV Reorganisation and winding-up of insurance undertakings

 Pillar 1

 The pillar 1 framework set out qualitative and quantitative requirements for calculation of technical provisions and Solvency Capital Requirement (SCR) using either a standard formula given by the regulators or an internal model developed by the (re)insurance company.

 Technical provisions are divided on claim provisions, pertaining to earned business and premium provisions, pertaining to unearned business.
 Premium provisions are not equal to unearned premium reserve.

 The value of technical provision should be equal to the sum of best estimate of the liabilities and risk margin.
 The best estimate corresponds to the probability-weighted average of future cash-flows, taking into account the time value of money.
 Usage of central actuarial estimate is required and no margin for prudence is allowed.
 Only cash-flows that are within contract boundaries are taken into consideration.
 Solvency II specifies exact rules for determination of these contract boundaries.

 Technical provisions represent the current amount the (re)insurance company would have to pay for an immediate transfer of its obligations to a third party.

 The SCR is the capital required to ensure that the (re)insurance company will be able to meet its obligations over the next 12 months with a probability of at least 99.5%.
 In addition to the SCR capital a Minimum capital requirement (MCR) must be calculated which represents the threshold below which the national supervisor (regulator) would intervene.
 The MCR is intended to correspond to an 85% probability of adequacy over a one-year period and is bounded between 25% and 45% of the SCR.

 For supervisory purposes, the SCR and MCR can be regarded as "soft" and "hard" floors respectively.
 That is, a regulatory ladder of intervention applies once the capital holding of the (re)insurance undertaking falls below the SCR, with the intervention becoming progressively more intense as the capital holding approaches the MCR.
 The Solvency II Directive provides regional supervisors with a number of discretions to address breaches of the MCR, including the withdrawal of authorization from selling new business and the winding up of the company.